box/box-python-sdk-gen/docs/file_metadata.md

 Applies an instance of a metadata template to a file.

-In most cases only values that are present in the metadata template will be accepted, except for the &#x60;global.properties&#x60; template which accepts any key-value pair.
+In most cases only values that are present in the metadata template will be accepted, except for the `global.properties` template which accepts any key-value pair.

 This operation is performed by calling function `create_file_metadata_by_id`.